sathyaram/exhaustnotes/README.md

 ### Bugs
 - Player: when pause and scrub, starts clip over
 - Safari Car Hover Z-indexing
-- Menu section slide in transition glitchy

 ### For v2.0
 - [X] Shoot to top button
 - [X] Infinite Scroll of Cars + Searching the grid
+- [X] Put meta/openGraph information
+- [X] Randomize grid order every refresh
 - Slider for each car, so there can be multiple images
 - Adding a 'Love' option for Cars to tally which cars users find best
 - H1 Lights up as you type
-- Randomize grid order every refresh
-- Put meta/openGraph information

 ### For v3.0
 - User Submitted CarGrid via contribution